 Why should you Mediate?

-The main reason to mediate is that you make decisions for your future, as opposed to having a stranger make those decisions for you.
+The main reason to mediate is that you make your own decisions for your future, rather than having a stranger make them for you.

 You can address things in mediation that the court may not focus on.

-You can structure an agreement that takes into consideration the needs of your family.
+You can structure an agreement that considers your family’s needs.

 The mediation process can produce a much better outcome for all parties involved.
 The process can allow you to move forward with greater ease and clarity for yourself and your family.